molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 ### 2.6 Runoff files
 This is the central part of IMHOTEP !
-For NEMO, the runoff file is a netcdf file on the model grid, with values of the time dependent fresh water flux (in kg/m2/s) given for *ad hoc* grid cells.
+For NEMO, the runoff file is a netcdf file on the model grid, with values of the time dependent freshwater flux (in kg/m2/s) given for *ad hoc* grid cells.
 It also contain a mask where *ad hoc* grid cells have the value of 0.5 instead of 0. elsewhere.
 The technical details of howto prepare the runoff files are given in [this document](./BUILD/RUNOFF/README_RUNOFF.md).

 #### 2.6.1 Liquid runoff: